-But there’s nothing worse than booking flights, making accommodation reservations, shopping for that perfect swimsuit and finally going on your long-awaited adventure and not feeling your best because your body and mind are tired due to long flight or a lack of proper nutrition.
+But there’s nothing worse than booking flights, making accommodation reservations, shopping for that perfect swimsuit and finally going on your long-awaited adventure and not feeling your best because your body and mind are tired due to a long flight or a lack of proper nutrition.

-Yes, we know, staying healthy without sacrificing travel experiences, especially for those travellers who are big food enthusiasts and even bigger wine lovers, isn’t that easy to practice.
+Yes, we know, that staying healthy without sacrificing travel experiences, especially for those travellers who are big food enthusiasts and even bigger wine lovers, isn’t that easy to practice.

 Even if you are living out of the backpack halfway across the world or enjoying an all-inclusive holiday in a resort, where freshly baked pancakes drenched in maple syrup are a click of a button away, establishing healthy habits will only let you make the most of your time away.

-If you are travelling to an unfamiliar place, either its high mountains of New Mexico or the icy terrain of Alaska, being exposed to a different climate can take a toll on your body and mind.
-Take it slow and let your body and mind to adjust to a new environment.
+If you are travelling to an unfamiliar place, either the high mountains of New Mexico or the icy terrain of Alaska, being exposed to a different climate can take a toll on your body and mind.
+Take it slow and let your body and mind adjust to a new environment.

 There are a few things we learned from exploring the world for the past 18 years, and we are sharing them with our readers in today’s posts.

 Drinking enough water is extremely vital for your overall health and especially important if you are travelling during the summer month or heading for a higher altitude.
 During hot and humid weather conditions, you lose more water by sweating.